 Side note: SEE’s members now represent Athens, Dayton and Columbus.
 And Morgantown, W.V., but we’ll let that slide…

 Alas, I think many heard and saw and believed that Brainiac were The One.
-The chemistry and ingenuity the four members possessed (Timmy, Juan Monasterio, John Schmersal, and Tyler Trent) seemed otherworldly.
+The chemistry and ingenuity Timmy, Juan Monasterio, John Schmersal, and Tyler Trent possessed seemed otherworldly.
 It was truly something special.
 Though it comes nowhere close to displaying the band’s magnitude, you can get an impression below:

 The Nelsonville Music Festival is now upon us, and while I’m excited to check out Kurt Vile and others tonight, Guided by Voices gets me downright giddy.
 In anticipation of Bob Pollard’s classic GBV lineup hitting the main stage tonight at midnight, here’s new track “Class Clown Spots a UFO” from the album of the same name, out June 12, and 7″ single out May 15.
 Rolling Stone premiered the track this week and gave this background on the song’s origin, which can be traced back to GBV’s early days: